What is Metabolic Health?

 There is no standard definition in the medical community for metabolic health but it is quickly becoming a goal of many.
 A large part of metabolic health is having a healthy metabolism — a body that can both digest and absorb nutrients from food without an unhealthy spike in blood sugar, insulin, and blood fat.
 Large spikes can contribute to high cholesterol, body fat, blood pressure, and large waist circumferences.

-Good metabolical health reduces your risk of getting metabolic diseases such as obesity, Type 2 Diabetes, heart disease, stroke, kidney disease, and more.
+Good metabolic health reduces your risk of getting metabolic diseases such as obesity, Type 2 Diabetes, heart disease, stroke, kidney disease, and more.

 A combination of factors makes up your metabolic health, some of which you can influence and others that are not.
 You can’t change your age, sex, or genes, but you can modify your diet, sleep, exercise, stress levels, and mental well-being.